-Unfortunately we didn’t get a good photo of all the gorgeous autumn colours and leaves in Richmond.
-There are a large number of trees lined with colourful trees, particularly Windsor Street (near East Richmond train station) and March Street (near the Richmond Art School).
-So if your kids are up for the longer drive to Mt Wilson or Blackheath, then a trip to Richmond is a great alternative.
+There are a large number of streets lined with colourful trees, particularly Hawkesbury Valley Way, Windsor Street (near East Richmond train station) and March Street (near the Richmond Art School).
+So if your kids are not up for the longer drive to Mt Wilson or Blackheath, then a trip to Richmond is a great alternative.

 6ANZAC Park, West Ryde